-13. Evaluation
+7. Evaluation

 During the financial year to which this report relates, our board of directors has evaluated its own functioning, the functioning of its committees and that of the individual members of the board of directors on the basis of self-evaluation form distributed to, and completed by, the directors.
-As part of these evaluations, the board of directors has considered (i) substantive aspects, mutual interaction and the interaction between the non-executive directors and the executive directors, (ii) events that occurred in practice from which lessons may be learned and (iii) the desired profile, composition, competencies and expertise of the board of directors.
+As part of these evaluations, the board of directors has considered (i) substantive aspects, mutual interaction and the interaction between the nonexecutive directors and the executive directors, (ii) events that occurred in practice from which lessons may be learned and (iii) the desired profile, composition, competencies and expertise of the board of directors.
 These evaluations are intended to facilitate an examination and discussion by the board of directors of its effectiveness and potential areas for improvement.
+The 2023 board self-evaluation led to the following main finding and conclusions: (i) in general, the board and its committees are assessed by its respective members to function well to very well, (ii) the additional non-executive board member appointed by the annual general meeting in 2023 and the adjustments in the composition of the board committees are assessed as positive as the level of approval of their modus operandi and composition has remained high, (iii) the overall board composition is considered to be effective with a broad set of competences, and (iv) further improvement in terms of diversity and regulatory experience would have a positive impact.
 On the basis of these evaluations, the board of directors has concluded that it is functioning properly.
 The board of directors further believes that its committees have functioned well in carrying out their duties.

-14. Diversity
+8. Diversity and Inclusion

-Our Board of Directors resolved a Diversity Policy on December 15, 2021, which is published on the Company's website.
-This policy sets out our targets relating to diversity in the composition of the Board of Directors.
-We believe that diversity encompasses acceptance and respect, recognizing that each individual is unique.
-We are committed to supporting, valuing and leveraging diversity in the composition of the Board of Directors.
-We are committed to promoting gender diversity in the Board of Directors.
-This includes, amongst others, the objectives of (i) at least one female member for as long as the Board of Directors comprises of not more than six members or (ii) at least two female members for as long as the Board comprises of at least seven and not more than nine members.
+We established a Diversity and Inclusion Policy, which is published on the Company's website.
+This policy sets out our targets relating to diversity in the composition of the Board of Directors and the Company's senior management (being: the group of employees and officers of the Company and its subsidiaries, excluding the members of the Board of Directors, at or above vice-president level), as detailed in a through d below.
+We believe that diversity and Inclusion encompasses acceptance and respect, recognizing that each individual is unique.
+We are committed to supporting, valuing and leveraging diversity and inclusion in the composition of the Board of Directors and senior management.
+We are committed to promoting gender diversity in the Board of Directors and senior management.

 The Company believes that it is important for our board of directors to represent a diverse composite mix of personal backgrounds, experiences, qualifications, knowledge, abilities and viewpoints.
 The Company seeks to combine the skills and experience of long-standing members of our board of directors with the fresh perspectives, insights, skills and experiences of new members.
 To further increase the range of viewpoints, perspectives, talents and experience within our board of directors, the Company strives for a mix of ages in the composition of those bodies, but also does not set a specific target in this respect.
 The Company recognizes and welcomes the value of diversity with respect to race, ethnicity, nationality, sexual orientation and other important cultural differences.
 The Company is committed to seeking broad diversity in the composition of our board of directors and will consider these attributes when evaluating new candidates in the best interests of the Company and its stakeholders.
-In terms of experience and expertise, the Company intends for our board of directors to be composed of individuals who are knowledgeable in one or more specific areas detailed in the Company's diversity policy.
+In terms of experience and expertise, the Company intends for our board of directors to be composed of individuals who are knowledgeable in one or more specific areas detailed in the Company's diversity and inclusion policy.